Religion, Ethics & Philosophy

 Philosophy: You will study the various arguments for the existence of God and the issues surrounding the problem of evil and human suffering.
 In addition to this you will explore religious experiences and the ancient Greek ideas on religion.

 Christianity: You will study the key concepts within the development of Christian thought such as the person of Jesus.
 You will explore religious beliefs, values and teachings, their inter-connections, how they have developed historically and how they are presently.

 This course is assessed by three examinations.
-Each paper contains four questions, of which, students choose three.
-Each of the modules mentioned earlier above will be examined.
+Each paper contains four questions, of which students choose three.

 Enrichment and Work Experience

 Many students take part in charity work and volunteer at hospices and community centres.
 The ability to write well is expected at A Level and students often involve themselves in the literacy activities within The Sixth Form.
 There is also an opportunity to complete a one-week work placement in the Summer term.

 Students must follow the news as we will use current issues to bring our studies to life.
 Issues such as poverty, feminism, abortion, euthanasia are used within lessons and it is expected that students will be able to bring current issues and debates surrounding these areas into their essays.
 There is an important focus on literacy.
 Students will be encouraged to read widely around the course and to develop the skills of academic writing.
 Arguing to a conclusion is a requirement and will be taught alongside the course specification.

 This course combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics, and Business.